 Table of Contents

 Renewing your expired PRC license is now easier, faster and more convenient with PRC LERIS.
 But before anything else, prepare the following for the PRC online renewal process:

 - A working email address, preferably Gmail.
 You can also use a Yahoo email address but take note that it sometimes has delivery issues.

-- A scanned copy (in JPEG format) of your recent 2″ x 2″ photo in plain white background, taken no more than 6 months prior to uploading.
-The applicant (you) must be wearing a decent attire with collar in the photo.
+- A scanned copy (in JPEG format) of your recent 2″ x 2″ photo in plain white background, taken no more than six (6) months prior to uploading.
+You or the applicant must be wearing a decent attire with collar in the photo.
 This rule applies even to female applicants.